Water Heaters in Sarasota: Electric, Tank & Tankless

 Pro-Plumbing Works specializes in electric water heaters, including both traditional tank models and modern tankless (on-demand) units.
 Most homes in Sarasota and Manatee Counties are served by electric service, and electric water heaters are a reliable, code-compliant choice for virtually any home.

-Hybrid water heaters (also called heat pump water heaters, a type of electric unit) are a notable upgrade: they use ambient air to heat water and can be two to three times more efficient than a standard electric resistance heater, significantly reducing your monthly energy bill.
+Electric tank water heaters are simpler to install, require no venting, and are available in a wide range of sizes.
+Hybrid water heaters (also called heat pump water heaters) use ambient air to heat water and can be two to three times more efficient than a standard electric resistance heater.
 Electric tankless water heaters heat water on demand with no standby loss and a much longer lifespan than tank units.

 How Sarasota's Hard Water Affects Your Water Heater

 Sarasota County's water supply comes primarily from the Floridan Aquifer, which is naturally high in calcium and magnesium.
 This hard water accelerates sediment buildup inside tank water heaters, reducing efficiency and shortening lifespan.
 In tankless units, scale can clog the heat exchanger and trigger error codes.
+Annual flushing of tank water heaters and annual descaling of tankless units is particularly important in this area.

 Signs Your Sarasota Water Heater Needs Attention